Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Modeling the Rigid body subsystem

 \subsubsection{Kinematics of Object 1}

-Consider ${^{ G} V}$ to be the linear/angular velocity vector of the ground.
+Consider ${^{ G} V}$ to be the spatial velocity vector of the ground.
 The pillar velocity ${^{ P_1} V}$ can be computed according to Fig. \ref{fig: object 1}:

-with ${^{ G}{U_{P_1}}}$ being in the sense of (\ref{eqn: A_U_B}).
-In (\ref{eqn: P1_V}), the $\Dot{\zeta}_1$ is the angular velocity of the pillar that can be computed by numerically differentiating the encoder angle data.
-This angular motion is generated by the piston's linear motion through the rack and pinion mechanism.
-For a more accurate analysis, the dynamics of the piston must be considered as well.
-According to Fig. \ref{fig: object 1}, we have:
+with ${^{ G}{U_{P_1}}}$ being in the sense of (\ref{eqn: A_U_B}), and \(\Dot{\zeta}_1\) is generated by the piston's linear motion through the rack and pinion mechanism.
+According to Fig. \ref{fig: object 1}, the piston spatial velocity can be obtained as:

-with $\Dot{x}_p$ being the linear velocity of the piston.
-The following relation between the angular velocity of the pillar and the linear velocity of the piston holds:
+indicating the following relation between the angular velocity of the pillar and the linear velocity of the piston: